 Does your child participate in any extra co-curricular activities at the school?

 Gracie has played netball for the Athletic Conference of Singapore International Schools (ACSIS) and has been part of the Senior School Drama CCA which culminated in a production.
 Matthew plays in the ACSIS cricket team and has taken the Master Chef CCA.
-William did chess and was also in the cross country team.
-This term he is doing athletics and playing touch rugby.
+William did chess, athletics, touch rugby, and was also in the cross country team.
 There is a wide range of CCAs covering sport, academics, music, art and drama – my children have embraced the opportunity to try many of these!

 Are you satisfied with the level of communication you receive from the school and how they engage parents?

 There are two communications per week in the form an ‘E Flyer’ on Tuesday and ‘In Touch’ on Friday – both include a good amount of information to digest on a weekly basis.
 The Parent Portal is also an excellent source for finding answers to questions or queries about the individual year groups.
 In the first six weeks of term we had the opportunity to meet teachers and discuss how the children had settled in.
 A more formal Parent Teacher Conference then took place later in the term after reports had been issued.

 How much homework is expected of your children?